-Database of the largest medical technology companies in Germany by turnover as easy-to-download Excel file
+List of the 10 largest medical technology companies in Germany

 - Company name